Plug-in hybrid: Conversions of production vehicles

-There are several companies that are converting fossil fuel non-hybrid vehicles to plug-in hybrids:
+Several companies are converting fossil fuel non-hybrid vehicles to plug-in hybrids:

 Aftermarket conversion of an existing production hybrid to a plug-in hybrid typically involves increasing the capacity of the vehicle's battery pack and adding an on-board AC-to-DC charger.
-Ideally, the vehicle's powertrain software would be reprogrammed to make full use of the battery pack's additional energy storage capacity and power output.
+Ideally, the vehicle's powertrain software would be reprogrammed to fully utilize the battery pack's additional energy storage capacity and power output.

 Many early plug-in hybrid electric vehicle conversions have been based on the Toyota Prius.
-Some of the systems have involved replacement of the vehicle's original NiMH battery pack and its electronic control unit.
-Others add an additional battery back onto the original battery pack.
+Some of the systems have involved the replacement of the vehicle's original NiMH battery pack and its electronic control unit.
+Others add a battery pack to the original.